Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

 \subsection{Matroid depth parameters}

 We now define matroid depth parameters that will be of importance further.
-We start with the notion of deletion-depth and contraction-depth, which were introduced in~\cite{DevKO20}.
+We start with the notion of deletion-depth and contraction-depth, which were introduced by DeVos, Kwon and Oum~\cite{DevKO20}.

-The \emph{deletion-depth} of a matroid $M$, denoted by $\dd(M)$, is defined recursively as follows.
-If $M$ has a single element, then $\dd(M)=1$.
-If $M$ is not connected, then $\dd(M)$ is the maximum deletion-depth of a component of $M$.
-Otherwise, $\dd(M)$ is 1 plus the minimum deletion-depth of $M\setminus e$ where the minimum is taken over all elements $e$ of $M$.

-The sequence of deletions of elements witnessing that the deletion-depth of a matroid $M$ is $\dd(M)$ can be visualized by a rooted tree, which we call a \emph{deletion-decomposition tree}, defined as follows.
-If $M$ has a single element, then the deletion-decomposition tree of $M$ consists of a single vertex labeled with the single element of $M$.
-If $M$ is not connected, then the deletion-decomposition tree is obtained by identifying the roots of deletion-decomposition trees of the components of $M$.
-Otherwise, there exists an element $e$ such that $\dd(M)=\dd(M\setminus e)+1$ and the deletion-decomposition tree of $M$ is obtained from the deletion-decomposition tree of $M\setminus e$ by adding a new vertex adjacent to the root of the deletion-decomposition tree of $M\setminus e$, changing the root of the tree to the newly added vertex and labeling the edge incident with it with the element $e$.
-Observe that the height of the deletion-decomposition tree is equal to the deletion-depth of $M$.
-In what follows, we consider deletion-decomposition trees that need not to be of optimal height, i.e., its edges can be labeled by a sequence of elements that decomposes a matroid $M$ in a way described in the definition of the deletion-depth but its height is larger than $\dd(M)$.
-In this more general setting, the deletion-depth of a matroid $M$ is the smallest height of a deletion-decomposition tree of $M$.
+The \emph{deletion-depth} of a matroid $M$, denoted by $\dd(M)$, is defined recursively as follows: \begin{itemize} \item If $M$ has a single element, then $\dd(M)=1$. \item If $M$ is not connected, then $\dd(M)$ is the maximum deletion-depth of a component of $M$. \item Otherwise, $\dd(M)=1+\min\limits_{e\in M}\dd(M\setminus e)$, i.e., $\dd(M)$ is is 1 plus the minimum deletion-depth of $M\setminus e$ where the minimum is taken over all elements $e$ of $M$. \end{itemize} A sequence of deletions of elements witnessing that the deletion-depth of a matroid $M$ is $\dd(M)$ can be visualized by a rooted tree, which we call a \emph{deletion-tree}, defined as follows.
+If $M$ has a single element, then the deletion-tree of $M$ consists of a single vertex labeled with the single element of $M$.
+If $M$ is not connected, then the deletion-tree is obtained by identifying the roots of deletion-trees of the components of $M$.
+Otherwise, there exists an element $e$ of the matroid $M$ such that $\dd(M)=\dd(M\setminus e)+1$ and the deletion-tree of $M$ is obtained from the deletion-tree of $M\setminus e$ by adding a new vertex adjacent to the root of the deletion-tree of $M\setminus e$, changing the root of the tree to the newly added vertex and labeling the edge incident with it with the element $e$.
+See Figure~\ref{fig:dctree} for an example.
+Observe that the height of the deletion-tree is equal to the deletion-depth of $M$.
+In what follows, we consider deletion-trees that need not to be of optimal height, i.e., its edges can be labeled by a sequence of elements that decomposes a matroid $M$ in a way described in the definition of the deletion-depth but its height is larger than $\dd(M)$.
+In this more general setting, the deletion-depth of a matroid $M$ is the smallest height of a deletion-tree of $M$.